 Hopefully, you learned something that can help you keep your friends and family healthy.

-Do you have any special ways of keeping people healthy?
-I would love to hear about them.
+Do you have any secret ways of keeping people healthy?